Pumpkin Oatmeal Scotchies

-These Pumpkin Scotchies are a twist on your classic oatmeal butterscotch cookies.
+These Pumpkin Oatmeal Scotchies are a pumpkin twist on your classic oatmeal butterscotch cookies.
 Full of fall spices these cookies smell like a dream while you bake them.

-My last few attempts at baking fall treats haven’t been successful but these cookies were a hit.
+My last few attempts at baking fall treats haven’t been successful but these cookies are always a hit.
 Even my kids, who have seen enough cookies and cupcakes to send them to therapy, said these were REALLY good.
 Well duh they have butterscotch in them.
 My favorite.

 - 1 teaspoon baking soda